How to Short Ethereum in 2022

 The common consensus when trading cryptocurrencies is to buy low, and sell high, after all we’ve witnessed insane bullish price rallies in recent times.

-ETH opened 2021 with a value of $743, and has experienced a near 150% price increase since.
-Long-term predictions are only onwards and upwards, with some analysts predicting 2021 may even see highs of 20k for the world’s second largest cryptocurrency.
+2021 saw exponential growth of over 500% for Ethereum, with highs reaching over $4,850 from $743.
+Long-term predictions are only onwards and upwards, with some analysts predicting 2022 may even see highs of$12,000 for the world’s second largest cryptocurrency.

 However, in between these rallies come inevitable dips in price, which happen quickly and sharply (cementing crypto’s reputation as being volatile assets).